-Call Krista now at (780) 946-6222 to find out if you are eligible for the Spousal Buyout program.
+Call Now to Find Out if you are Eligible for the Spousal Buyout Program

 Are you getting a divorce?
 Do you want to dissolve financial ties with your ex-spouse?
-I can help you with the Spousal Buyout program that will benefit both parties and help you move on with your life.
+I can help you with the Spousal Buyout program that will benefit both parties and help you move forward financially independent.

 - We can use up to 95% value of the home.